pepegar/courses-and-presentations/slides-md/pt/01-hardware.md

 # Plan for this session

 >- Learn a bit about hardware
->- Try the VSCode editor
+>- Try the code editor

 # CPU